StefanTomic-NTNU/StefanTomic-NTNU/README.md

 ### Hi there 👋
 - - -
-My name is Stefan Tomić, and I currently study Computer Science at NTNU.
-I'm majoring in the field of AI, and am mainly on the lookout for projects involving Machine Learning.
+My name is Stefan Tomić.
+I currently study Computer Science at NTNU, where I'm majoring in the field of AI.
+I'm always on the lookut for fun new projects and opportunities to learn.
+If you are looking to collaborate on something, don't hesitate to get in touch!

 ### 👨‍💻 Techologies